DataDog/hiring-engineers/answers.md

   We also could change the data collection interval by configuring min_collection_interval in the mycheck.yaml file.
 Please refer to the screenshot below.

-  Screenshot: Added min_collection_interval into the /etc/datadog-agent/conf.d/mycheck.yaml
+  Screenshot: Added min_collection_interval to the /etc/datadog-agent/conf.d/mycheck.yaml

   ![](https://github.com/su27k-2003/hiring-engineers/blob/master/image/Collecting_custom_check_4.PNG)